apache/pulsar/site2/docs/security-kerberos.md

 };
 ```

-You need set the `JAAS` configuration file path as JVM parameter for client and broker.
+You need to set the `JAAS` configuration file path as JVM parameter for client and broker.
 For example:

 ```shell
     -Djava.security.auth.login.config=/etc/pulsar/pulsar_jaas.conf